santiagopemo/polygon-race/README.md

 There are two ways to get polygon race:
 1. Go to our landing page **[Poligon Race's landing page](http://54.175.222.196)** and download one of our 2 versions for window or macos, depending on your operating system, unzip the directory, and click on the **Polygon Race** executable
 2. The long way:
  - Download untity from its official site [https://unity3d.com/es/get-unity/download](https://unity3d.com/es/get-unity/download)
-  - Clone this repository ´git clone https://github.com/santiagopemo/polygon-race´
+  - Clone this repository `git clone https://github.com/santiagopemo/polygon-race`
   - When you have opened the project in Unity go to **file -> Build Settings -> Build**
   - Execute **Polygon Race** executable file

+## Usage

 ## Technologies